ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Man is by nature social and political being, and therefore the creation of governments to direct the members of the community toward their common welfare is simply an inherent expression of the very nature of man.<br>―W. Cleon Skousen

+- You choose your own sacrifice because the sacrifice is inevitable but at least you get to choose it.<br>―Jordan Peterson